Post Summary: 10 Best Hiking Snacks To Bring On Your Next Adventure

-Probably the easiest provisions on the hiking snack list is fresh veggies!
-These healthy and wholesome trail snacks are cheap, easy to prepare, and are a great way to pack in your greens for the day.
+Probably the easiest provision on the hiking snack list is fresh veggies!
+These healthy and wholesome trail snacks are cheap, easy to prepare, and a great way to pack in your greens for the day.

 Cucumbers, bell peppers, and celery have a high water content, so you can get an extra boost of hydration at the same time.
 Talk about healthy hiking snacks!

-7. Tuna or Salmon Packet and Crackers
+7. Tuna Packets or Salmon Packets

-If you want to get a little fancy, our favorite hiking snacks brand for fish is Patagonia Provisions.
+If you want to get a little fancy, our favorite hiking snack brand for fish is Patagonia Provisions.
 You can find them online or at your nearest REI.

 8. Protein Bars

-They are great for something quick while fueling your body.
+Protein bars are great for something quick while fueling your body.
 Depending on which bars you choose, they can have a lot of sugar in them so limit your bar intake to 1 or 2, and supplement with other snacks on this list.